XNote: Benchmarking Automated Community Notes Generation for Image-based Contextual Deception: Dataset Collection and Analysis

 \subsubsection{Data Cleaning and Annotation}

 After data collection, we conducted a manual cleaning process.
-Five graduate annotators were trained using written guidelines and exemplars, and each reviewed a disjoint subset of the 3{,}574 initially collected deceptive candidates.
-They performed (i) a language check to remove non-English items, and (ii) a content check to verify that each item matches our definition of image-based contextual deception.
+Five graduate students were trained using written guidelines and exemplars, and each reviewed a disjoint subset of the 3{,}574 initially collected deceptive candidates.
+They performed (i) a language check to remove non-English items, and (ii) a content check to verify that each item matches the definition of image-based contextual deception.
 Items failing either check were removed, leaving 1{,}577 deceptive candidates.
 Next, two experienced researchers independently re-verified the remaining items.
 Their agreement was 0.87 measured by Jaccard similarity score.
 We retained only items labeled as contextual deception by both researchers, resulting in a final English-only set of 1{,}088 posts.
-To construct a balanced dataset, we then randomly sampled 1{,}088 non-deceptive posts from VisualNews, yielding a final dataset of 2{,}176 items with a balanced class distribution (50\% deceptive, 50\% non-deceptive).
+To construct a balanced dataset, we then randomly sampled 1{,}088 non-deceptive posts from VisualNews, yielding a final dataset of 2{,}176 items with a balanced class distribution.

 After cleaning, we annotated the dataset using a human+LLM collaboration pipeline.
-We first performed topical categorization with OpenAI GPT5~\cite{gpt}.
-GPT5 was used to propose candidate topics at first, which two researchers consolidated into a 14-topic taxonomy as shown in Table~\ref{tab:topics_only} (full taxonomy with subcategories is provided in Appendix~\ref{app:dataset}, Table~\ref{tab:misinfo_taxonomy}).
-Using each post’s text, image, and Community Note, GPT5 then assigned one or more topic labels to the data (prompts for this process are shown in Appendix~\ref{app:dataset}).
+We first performed topical categorization with OpenAI GPT-5~\cite{gpt}.
+GPT-5 was used to propose candidate topics at first, which two researchers consolidated into a 14-topic taxonomy as shown in Table~\ref{tab:topics_only}.
+Using each post’s text, image, and Community Note, GPT-5 then assigned one or more topic labels to the data.
 Because multiple topics can co-occur in one data entry, we allow multi-label assignments.
-Then we use the same human+LLM workflow to annotate the fine-grained deceptive factors in deceptive data, indicating which factors were misleading in each post.
+Then we use the same human+LLM workflow to annotate the fine-grained deceptive factors in the deceptive subset, indicating which factors were misleading in each post.
 The 10-factor taxonomy used in this process is shown in Table~\ref{tab:factors}.
 Finally, in a random audit of 100 items, two researchers observed high labeling accuracy at 98\% and 97\%, respectively; we therefore include these LLM-generated annotations in {\dataset} dataset.